-IntragyAccess also includes Microsoft Internet Explorer for browsing the World-Wide Web and Microsoft Outlook Express for sending and recieving email.
+IntragyAccess also includes Microsoft Internet Explorer for browsing the World-Wide Web.

-To install Internet Explorer or OutlookExpress:
+To install Internet Explorer:

-- 1 Exit from any programs that you have running. - 2 Put the IntragyAccess CD-ROM into the CD-ROM drive. - 3 Open the Internet Explorer folder and double click the installer. - 4 Follow the Internet Explorer installer to install any of the Microsoft components onto your computer.
+- 1 Exit from any programs that you have running. - 2 Put the IntragyAccess CD-ROM into the CD-ROM drive. - 3 Open the Internet Explorer folder and double click the installer.
+The CD-ROM's browser window appears on your screen: - 4 Internet Explorer steps you through the installation process.